 Campus Manager (campusmanager@nullSaintMarksColumbus.org)

 As our campus manager, Bill watches over special projects, advises repairs, and interfaces with technicians and outside contractors to keep the campus at Saint Mark’s a wonderful environment for worship, ministry, and the hosting of the numerous outside groups who call our church home.

 Bill works closely with our volunteer Facilities Committee, which tirelessly engages the enormous number of building-related tasks that our campus demands.
 We are a church blessed with a beautiful campus, and it would be impossible for Saint Mark’s to manage as it does without the hard work of the Facilities Committee and the expert guidance of Bill.
 Here we charge our spiritual energy cells, and go forth “to do the good work God has given us to do.”
 Bill serves as a voluteer member of the parish staff.

 Head Verger (headverger@nullSaintMarksColumbus.org)

-Bill lives his wife, Diane, in Columbus area and is the proud grandparent of Cora.
+Bill lives with his wife, Dianne, in the Columbus area and they are the proud grandparents of Cora, Cameron and Aubrey.
 He serves as a volunteer member of the parish staff.